Zisa, Palermo

 At the end of the 15th century the building fell into disrepair while in private hands.
 In 1635, a new owner, Giovanni de Sandoval, cousin to the Viceroy of Sicily, acquired the palace for free due to its poor state.
-The palace remained in the hands of the Sandoval family until 1808, when it was eventually fell again to ruin once again.
+The palace remained in the hands of the Sandoval family until 1808, when it eventually fell again to ruin.
 From 1808 to the 1950s the building was used a residence by the princes Notarbartolo di Sciara.
-In the 1990s, the building was picked up for restoration by the Region of Scallia.
+In the 1990s, the building was picked up for restoration by the Region of Sicily.
 In July 2015 it was included in the UNESCO Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale World Heritage Site.

-Architectural Style
+Architectural style

-The structure includes Islamic elements such as rounded archways, muqarnas, and vaulted niches.
+The structure includes Islamic elements such as muqarnas, and vaulted niches.
 In the 14th century merlons were added, by partly destroying the Arab inscription (in Kufic characters) which embellished the upper part of the building.
 More substantial modifications were introduced in the 17th century, when the Zisa, reduced to very poor conditions, was purchased by Giovanni di Sandoval e Platamone, Marquis of S. Giovanni la Mendola, Prince of Castelreale, Lord of the Mezzagrana and the Zisa.
 The latter's marble coat of arms with two lions can be seen over the entrance fornix.
 Several rooms of the interior were modified and others added on the ceiling, a great stair was built, as well as new external windows.

 Use

-As the Zisa was originally built as a semi-rural summer home, many of the styling choices reflect this.
+As the Zisa was originally built as a semi-rural summer palace, many of its design features reflect this function.
 A pool at the front of the building flowed through open channels into the interior to the main hall.
 The architect chose to use thicker material for building and smaller windows to keep a stable internal temperature.
 The castle had a fully functional air conditioning system that allowed airflow throughout the whole of the building that was heavily inspired by Egyptian and Mesopotamian architectural styles and the architect also made the conscious choice to build the building facing towards the ocean.